Skip to main content

 Navigating Cappadocia without a private vehicle can be challenging for anyone, but especially for wheelchair users.
 Public transportation options are limited and often not accessible.
 Here are some transportation solutions to consider:

-- Accessible Taxis and Private Transfers: Pre-booking accessible taxi services or private transfers is highly recommended.
-Cappadocia Taxi (website: cappadocia.taxi) offers professional English-speaking drivers, comfortable vehicles, and 24/7 airport transfers from Kayseri and Nevsehir airports.
-They can accommodate wheelchairs and other mobility devices.
-Be sure to specify your needs when booking.
+• Accessible Taxis and Private Transfers: Pre-booking accessible taxi services or private transfers is highly recommended.
+Cappadocia Taxi offers professional English-speaking drivers, comfortable vehicles, and 24/7 airport transfers from Kayseri and Nevşehir airports, and can accommodate wheelchairs and other mobility devices — specify your needs when booking.
+For an up-to-date fare estimate, use the live Cappadocia transfer price calculator.

 Accessible Tour Operators in Cappadocia